[ Blog/News ]

 The market for low-cost vacation rentals is rapidly increasing on both the supply and demand side and putting pressure on community associations, municipalities and the courts to come up with solutions to address the impacts.
 Individuals buying into communities will be increasingly sensitive to whether and how vacation rentals are addressed in the association’s governing documents.
 Communities that have the ability to get “in front” of the issue should act promptly before the window of opportunity closes.

-Tony Rafel, Esq.
+By Tony Rafel, Esq.

 Tony Rafel is the Managing Partner of Rafel Law Group PLLC, a law firm that represents community associations in the State of Washington.